The Bare Bones About My Emperor Penguin Essay

 Any biologist familiar with Emperor Penguins will agree, correlations with the extent of pack ice are biologically meaningless.
-Breeding success depends on a break between pack ice and fast ice, that allow penguins easy access to open water to feed.
+Breeding success depends on breaks between pack ice and fast ice, that allow penguins easy access to open water to feed.
 Changes in the sea ice extent is meaningless.

 But if you have questions please contact me.